arskom/spyne/doc/source/manual/t_and_p.rst

 This concludes the worker implementation.
 But how do we put tasks in the task queue?
 That's the job of the ``Producer`` class that is implemented as an rpclib client.

 Implementing clients is a two-stage operation.
 The main transport logic is in the :class:`rpclib.client.RemoteProcedureBase` child that is a native Python callable whose function is to serialize the arguments, send it to the server, receive the reply, deserialize it and pass the return value to the python caller.
+However, in our case, the client does not return anything as calls are processed asyncronously.

 We start with the constructor, where we initialize the SQLAlchemy database connection factory.